 Australians care about recycling and the Australasian Recycling Label (ARL) is helping us get better at it.

-The label provides you with easy-to-understand recycling information for when you need it most.
-It makes it easier for you to put packaging in the right bin, but it also removes confusion, saves time and reduces the amount of waste going to landfill.
+The ARL provides consumers with easy-to-understand on-pack recycling information that removes confusion, saves time and reduces the amount of waste going to landfill.

-The label features easy-to-understand instructions about how to dispose of each part of a product’s packaging correctly.
+The label has easy-to-understand instructions about how to dispose of each part of a product’s packaging correctly.

 The label was developed by the Australian Packaging Covenant Organisation in partnership with Planet Ark and PREP Design.

-There are three variations of the label (from left to right):
+The ARL has three variations (from left to right):

-Recyclable: The coloured/opaque recycling symbol means that this piece of packaging can be placed in the recycling bin as it is.
+Recyclable: The coloured solid recycling symbol means that this packaging can be placed in the recycling bin as it is.
 Each piece of packaging with this label must be placed separately in the recycling bin.

 Conditionally Recyclable: The clear/ transparent recycling symbol means you must follow the instructions to recycle this packaging component.
-If you don’t follow the instructions, then it must go in the rubbish bin, as it will otherwise not be recycled and cause contamination to the recycling stream.
+If you don’t follow the instructions, then it must go in the rubbish bin, otherwise it won’t be recycled and cause contamination to the recycling stream.

 Not Recyclable: The bin symbol means that this piece of packaging is not recyclable and you must place it in the rubbish bin.
-DO NOT place it in the recycling bin.
-It will not get recycled and it will contaminate the recycling stream.
+It can’t be placed in the recycling bin because it won’t get recycled and will contaminate the recycling stream.